xup6y3ul6/exam_study_analysis/README.md

 # The Reliaiblity Analysis for the Exam Study

+Please check the results from this [website](https://xup6y3ul6.github.io/exam_study_analysis/).

 This repository contains the data, code, and analysis procedure for the reliability analysis of the exam study.
 The results are presented in the our draft paper: "Reliability for three level linear mixed-effect models".

+> Note that the negative affect scores used in this analysis is based on the students' self-reported ratings (one item only).
+In my previous anlaysis (see [exam_analysis](https://github.com/xup6y3ul6/exam_analysis)), I used the mean scores which average of six items (afraid, nervous, jittery, irritable, ashamed, upset).

 ## Project structure